furkanturkn/deveng-networking-kmp/README.md

     onConnected = {
         // Connection established
         sendMessage("Hello Server!")
-        // This message here is usually the hand shake with the websocket.
+        // This message here is usually the handshake with the websocket.
     },
     onMessageReceived = { message ->
         // Handle incoming message